DSRCorporation/express-generator/README.md

 ##### Routes
 Includes two directories(api and views) and index.js file.
 Each directories contains two type of files: js and json.
-In js files described logic of routes, in json files described list of methods and request schema for each method.
+Business logic for routes is described in js files.
+Request validation schemas, request methods and configuration for applying conditional-applied middlewares are described in json files.
 Index.js has a list endpoints.
 For each endpoint you must specify url by which it will be available and path to js and json file.

 ##### Templates